 A multi-institutional team of undergraduate students conducted an independent study in which they designed, fabricated, and tested a small Hall effect thruster.
 The study was motivated by student desire to engage in a hands-on, multidisciplinary project in the field of space propulsion.
-Students carried out common research activities (e.g., proposal writing, literature searches) and developed written and oral technical communication skills in a practical manner, not typically seen in a traditional classroom setting.
 This paper represents the outcome of this educational experiment.
 It describes the educational framework followed; the fundamental physics behind Hall thruster operation (at an early undergraduate level); the design process followed to develop and construct the thruster including a novel additively-manufactured propellant diffuser; and testing results.
 The thruster did not successfully ignite during testing.
 The cathode/plasma source was identified as the likely point of failure; rather than design flaws in the thruster itself, thereby introducing next steps for a future study following a similar framework.
 The educational program presented serves as a case study for a small-team undergraduate space propulsion project with limited resources and prior knowledge as well as a technical reference and knowledge base for future teams attempting a project of similar scope.